sphinx-labs/sphinx/docs/cli-quickstart.md

 # Getting Started in a New Repository

-This guide will introduce you to Sphinx's Foundry plugin and DevOps platform by walking you through a sample multi-chain deployment.
+This guide will introduce you to Sphinx's Foundry plugin and DevOps Platform by walking you through a sample multi-chain deployment.

-Deployments are a three-step process with the DevOps platform:
+Deployments are a three-step process with the DevOps Platform:

-1. **Propose**: Initiate the deployment from your command line or CI process by submitting the transactions to Sphinx's backend.
+1. **Propose**: Initiate the deployment by submitting it to Sphinx's backend from your command line or CI process.
-2. **Approve**: Your Gnosis Safe owner(s) approve the deployment by signing a single meta transaction in the Sphinx UI.
+2. **Approve**: Your Gnosis Safe owner(s) approve the deployment in the Sphinx UI by signing the deployment's unique identifier with a meta transaction.
+This unique identifier is the root of a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree), which contains all the transaction data for the deployment across every chain.
 3. **Execute**: Sphinx's backend trustlessly executes the deployment through your Gnosis Safe.

 In this guide, you'll create a sample project, propose it on the command line, and then approve it in the Sphinx UI.